EncyclopediaRed/btcamp-87826/content/about.md

         image: images/Quan-Nguyen-6e06ef6b.png
       - title: Structure
         description: >
-          We are a Certified B Corporation registered in Virginia.
+          We are a **Certified B Corporation** registered in Virginia.

           Büt Camp, Inc. has passed its B Certification exam with an overall score of 92.

+          B Lab. (n.d.)
+Certified B Corporation.
+Retrieved from
   - type: promotion_section
     section_id: promotion_section
     title: A new alternative for temporary shelter